bbalet/gorelated/readme.md

 # What is gorelated ?

-*gorelated* is a prototype demonstrating how to build a list of related posts in a static website generator written in go.
+*gorelated* is a prototype demonstrating how to build a list of related posts in a static website generator.
-It relies on SIMHash algorithm, so the objective is to quickly build an approximate list and not to aim an exact lexical match.
+It relies on SIMHash algorithm, so the objective is to quickly build an approximate list and not to be as accurate as a manual curation.
 In order to improve the accuracy, we apply the following process for each file:

 1. Remove HTML tags.
 2. Decode HTML entities if any.
 3. Remove stop words (the most frequent words are useless for the meaning of the text).